Torres Strait Islands: 20th century to present

-In 1904, the peoples of the Torres Strait Islands were made subject to the Aboriginals Protection and Restriction of the Sale of Opium Act 1897, which gave draconian powers to the Queensland government in placing legal restrictions on natives and on their land use.
+In 1904, the peoples of the Torres Strait Islands were made subject to the Aboriginals Protection and Restriction of the Sale of Opium Act 1897, which gave substantial powers to the Queensland government in placing legal restrictions on natives and on their land use.

 In 1899, John Douglas had initiated a process of electing island councils, intended to loosen the power of missionaries in the islands.
 They had become powerful by default because the government did not have resources to administer the territory.
 In the Western islands, where the traditional lifestyle was semi-nomadic, the council system continued to thrive.

-During World War II, many Torres Strait Islander people served in the Torres Strait Light Infantry Battalion of the Australian Army.
+During World War II, many Torres Strait Islanders served in the Torres Strait Light Infantry Battalion of the Australian Army.
+It is the only Australian Army unit to have been formed out of indigenous Australians.

 From 1960 to 1973, Margaret Lawrie captured some of the Torres Strait Islander people's culture by recording their recounting of local myths and legends.
 Her anthropological work, stored at the State Library of Queensland, has recently been recognised and registered with the Australian UNESCO Memory of the World Programme.

 The proximity of the islands to Papua New Guinea became an issue when the territory started moving to gain independence from Australia, which it gained in 1975.
 The Papua New Guinea government objected to the position of the border close to the New Guinean mainland, and the subsequent complete control that Australia exercised over the waters of the strait.
 The Torres Strait Islanders opposed being separated from Australia and insisted on no change to the border.
 The Australian Federal government wished to cede the northern islands to appease Papua New Guinea, but were opposed by the Queensland government and Queensland Premier Sir Joh Bjelke-Petersen.